xXDMOGXx/MOGOS/README.md

 A little about me.
 I'm a (recently graduated) highschool programmer who likes coding.
 I decided one day that I wanted to push my skills and make a ComputerCraft Operating System.
 I wanted it to have a lot of features, half of which I have already prototyped (*) or nearly completed (!).
 - !
-Custom Display API with versatility for any program and stored dynamic maps (File that tells the custom interpreter where every color, text, image, and function is, without being hard coded into script)
+Custom Display API with versatility for any program using custom-made objects (usage not required to develop software for MOGOS)
 - !
 Custom Image Compression for large scale image storage
 - !
 Custom In-Game Asset Creation Program (Basically MS Paint ripoff)
 - Custom Sound System